erodola/Alg-s2-2020/README.md

 ### News

-- **06/04/2020:** The recorded lecture for April 7th is now online. **The next lecture will be on Thu 16 April.** Note that you can turn on the subtitles in Youtube to get a decent script, if you think you need it.
+- **15/04/2020:** The recorded lecture for April 16th is now online. **Next week is midterm exam week; more news will follow.** Note that you can turn on the subtitles in Youtube to get a decent script, if you think you need it.
 All questions on the lecture topics will be answered via email.

 ### Logistics